pcordes/par2-cleanhistory/README_FIRST.txt

 --- Installing the pre-built Mac OS X version ---

-The Mac version is a "fat" build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4.
-In other words, the par2 executable file contains both a 32-bit x86 and a 64-bit x86_64 build of the par2 sources.
-It is distributed as an executable (par2) along with the required Intel Thread Building Blocks 2.0 library (libtbb.dylib).
-The libtbb.dylib file is also "fat" (32-bit and 64-bit versions are contained inside it).
+The Mac version is a "fat" universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
+In other words, the par2 executable file contains both a 32-bit x86/PowerPC and a 64-bit x86_64/PowerPC-64-bit build of the par2 sources.
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.dylib).
+The libtbb.dylib file is also "fat" universal (32-bit and 64-bit versions for x86/ppc/x86_64/ppc64 are contained inside it).

 To install, place the par2 and libtbb.dylib files in a folder and invoke them from the command line.